A network of volunteers and a management committee run KAPS

 KAPS is run by a management committee and a network of volunteers.
 Volunteers are based in Calitzdorp, Ladismith, Van Wyksdorp and Barrydale.
 But our work is seldom done in towns.
 KAPS is out on the road on a daily basis taking services into the rural communities, farms and deprived townships such as Amalienstein, Zoar, Nissenville and Smitsville, of which many can’t be found on a map.

 Since our main characteristic as a mobile service is that we have no borders, KAPS gets called upon to assist in distant areas as far away as the Eastern Cape.
 We have helped animal-lovers to set up welfare for animals in the poor areas around the small town of Aberdeen, where we subsidise the local volunteers, and at regular intervals we arrive to deliver mass sterilising clinics, all at our expense.

-In the area in which KAPS works, we have now sterilised many hundreds of bitches in intensive mass clinics and have galvanised willing volunteers in the local community who just needed an organisation that knew how to tackle what seemed on the face of it an insurmountable problem.
+In the area in which KAPS works, we have now sterilised many thousands of bitches in intensive mass clinics and have galvanised willing volunteers in the local community who just needed an organisation that knew how to tackle what seemed on the face of it an insurmountable problem.